agility/agilitycms-eleventy-starter-2020/README.md

 A well-thought-out project with useful modules can empower your content editors with a set of building blocks for creating and updates the pages of your website.

 ### Collections
 This project is a blog template, so we have set of pages that are rendered based on the `Posts` list.
-Most of that is configured as a Dynamic Page in Agility CMS, so you don't have to do much to implement it, but you'll notice on the `modules/postdetails.njk` file that we use a property called `page.dynamicPageItem`.
+Most of that is configured as a Dynamic Page in Agility CMS, so you don't have to do much to implement it, but you'll notice on the `modules/postdetails.njk` file that we use a property called `agilitypage.dynamicPageItem`.
 That object represents the Blog Post that we are currently rendering.

 ## CSS + JavaScript